 Farm to School

 Our Farm to School Program launched in early 2019 in partnership with Cornell Cooperative Extension and the Saratoga Springs City School District.
-Our two-year grant-funded program through the NYS Department of Agriculture & Markets, now refunded for two additional years, allows us to grow food for our High School, with possible samplings for our elementary and middle schools as well.
+Our two-year grant-funded program through the NYS Department of Agriculture & Markets, now refunded for two additional years, allows us to grow food for our district as well as two other school districts.
 Working closely with Cornell Cooperative Extension, a farm to school curriculum will be developed for K-5, Middle School, and High School students including volunteer opportunities on the farm for High Schoolers and on-site field trips for the elementary schools.

 - Increased the number of people living in Saratoga County who have access to fresh vegetables